davemakebeer/davemakebeer/README.md

 ### Hi there 👋

-#### Hi, I’m Dave.
+#### I’m Dave.
 In another life I was Sherlock Holmes’ apprentice.
 In this life I’m an aspiring data analyst with a keen eye for detail and a knack for joining the dots.

 #### After over a decade of helping breweries to streamline their production and improve the quality of their beers I’m bringing my wealth of knowledge and transferable skills and making a career transition into the world of data analytics and software development using Python.